anikiforovopensource/simplex3d/Readme.txt

-Assuming you have checked out "trunk" from the SVN and renamed it to "Simplex3d": cd Simplex3d sbt ";project test-engine; run-main test.DynamicTexture"
+Assuming you have checked out "trunk" from the SVN and renamed it to "Simplex3d": cd Simplex3d sbt ";project engine-example; run-main simplex3d.example.engine.DynamicTexture"